-The standards of this Section are intended to safeguard the integrity of Historic Properties and Historic Districts.
-The criteria and procedures in this Section are to be used by the Historic Preservation Commission to review, consider, and recommend designation of a Historic Property or Historic District, and for the County Council to approve or deny the same.
+The standards of this Section are intended to safeguard the integrity of Historic Properties.
+The criteria and procedures in this Section are to be used by the Historic Preservation Commission to review, consider, and recommend designation of a Historic Property, and for the County Council to approve or deny the same.